 SpeechX has been designed after assimilating insights from various SMEs, VNA trainers, and BPO industry experts to combine the best practices of the BPO industry.
 On the lines of a VNA trainer who assesses trainable and non-trainable errors, SpeechX flags whether the gaps shown in the evaluation of a candidate are trainable.

 While evaluating pronunciation, it checks for more than eight critical non-trainable mistakes.
-SpeechX reviews the fluency by measuring it across more than ten dimensions, such as speaking, prosody, intonation, pausing, etc. SpeechX evaluates a candidate’s understanding of grammar rules.
+SpeechX reviews fluency by measuring it across over ten dimensions, such as the speaking rate, prosody, intonation and pausing, etc. SpeechX evaluates a candidate’s understanding of grammar rules.
 Further, it assesses a candidate’s listening ability, looking for fact and inference-based knowledge.

 Firstly, impersonation and fraud are intrinsic to such large-scale recruitments.
 Despite the best intentions of VNA assessors, it is a fact that such means are employed.
 The use of IVR by current tools available on the market is susceptible to cheating as they cannot be monitored.

-There have been several reports of glaring discrepancies between the VNA and the existing tools’ results.
+There have been several reports of glaring discrepancies between the VNA’s and the existing tool’s results.
 This dichotomy raises a question on the validity of the test and calls for a re-evaluation.

 The IVR-based setup is challenging to administer, and the user experience often suffers too.
-It also requires considerable logistics, which can be time-consuming and resource-intensive for organizations.
+It also requires putting in place considerable logistics, which can be time-consuming and resource-intensive for organizations.

-SpeechX uses AI-based video monitoring to deter candidates from using unfair means, thereby ensuring the sanctity of the exercise.
+SpeechX uses AI-based video monitoring to deter candidates from using unfair means, thereby ensuring the sanctity of the English proficiency exam’s exercise.
 It auto-generates cheating flags by using AI-proctoring technology.

 SpeechX is powered by Carnegie Speech’s world-class speech evaluation and recognition technology.
-This patented and reliable technology ensures a high degree of accuracy in the assessment results.
+This patented and reliable technology ensures a high degree of accuracy in the English test results.

 It is a computer-based process and does not face challenges enumerated in the IVR process.
-It is a smoother and hassle-free experience overall.
+It conducts a tool-based communication test, which offers a smoother and superlative user and giver experience overall.

-A candidate’s performance is summarized in a comprehensive, actionable, and objective report, immediately available for action.
-The report can be accessed in real-time and compared across multiple applicants and business and educational enterprises.
+A candidate’s performance is summarized in a comprehensive, actionable and objective report, immediately available for action.
+The report can be accessed in real-time and compared across multiple applicants and across business and educational enterprises.
 It includes a CEFR and SpeechX score.

 It is accessible on the cloud.
-Therefore, test results can be accessed at a moment’s notice, without the hassle of maintaining logistics for the same.
+Therefore, the English proficiency test online results can be accessed at a moment’s notice, without the hassle of maintaining logistics for the same.
 It can be used on computers and smartphones.
 Thus, it provides a high degree of mobility to the candidates.

 Changing times calls for newer methods of talent assessment.
 The BPO industry is one of the few sectors amid a constant influx of the workforce.
 It is challenged with a considerably high attrition rate, as much as ten percent higher than the industry average of 35 percent.
-It requires a cost-effective, smart, and time-saving mechanism to improve the efficiency and lower input costs.
+It requires a cost-effective, smart and time-saving English testing system to improve efficiency and lower input costs.
 With an AI-backed solution, companies can be assured of hiring the right talent at scale, without exerting themselves financially or otherwise.

 Shashank has been working in the publishing and online industry for eight-plus years now.
 He has donned many hats and has reported on diverse industry verticals, including aviation, tourism, hospitality, etc. He is currently the senior editor at Mercer | Mettl.